jimz011/homekit-infused/docs/addons/profile.md

 #### Cards Information

 Cards are ALWAYS placed inside an entities card and will always be folded in a fold-entity-row.
 This means that you MUST start any card as if it were a card in an [entities card](https://www.home-assistant.io/lovelace/entities/).
-The options above will change the appearance of the fold-entity-row.
+The options above will change what the fold-entity-row will display.

 ```yaml
 # config.yaml (example cards)